Stellarsarah16/Artparty.social/README.md

 ## 📄 Legal

 ### Copyright
-Copyright (c) 2025 StellarCollab.
+Copyright (c) 2025 Artparty.social.
 All rights reserved.

 ### License
 This project is proprietary software.
 See the [LICENSE](LICENSE) file for details.

 ### Terms of Service
-By using StellarCollab, you agree to our [Terms of Service](https://artparty.social/#terms).
+By using Artparty.social, you agree to our [Terms of Service](https://artparty.social/#terms).

 ### Privacy Policy
 Your privacy is important to us.
 Read our [Privacy Policy](https://artparty.social/#privacy).

 ### User Content
 - Users retain ownership of their original pixel art creations
-- By using the platform, users grant StellarCollab necessary licenses to provide the service
+- By using the platform, users grant Artparty.social necessary licenses to provide the service
 - Community guidelines apply to all user-generated content

 ## 📞 Support